🏗️

 }

-Running the application you should see something like this:
+Running the application, you should see something like this:

 Now let's add WithAnimation() to image component:

-new Image()
+Image()

 .HCenter()